felipepenha/nanoGCG-redteam/README.md

 - `seed: int = None` - the random seed to use

+- `target_eval_interval: int = 1` - the interval at which to evaluate the optimized string against the target (e.g., every 5 steps).
+    > [!NOTE]
+    > Increasing this interval significantly reduces runtime by skipping slow network calls to the API.
+It does **not** affect the optimization quality, as the GCG algorithm relies solely on the local proxy model for gradients.
+The only trade-off is less granular logging of when the attack first succeeded.

 - `verbosity: str = "INFO"` - the reported logging error level (e.g. "ERROR", "WARNING", "INFO")

 - `probe_sampling_config: ProbeSamplingConfig = None` - A collection of configurable parameters for probe sampling.
 See the example below.